-A cognitive model was suggested in \cite{Muthanna2021a} to ensure efficient multiple access in LoRa-based IoT networks, where the interaction related the parameters of the user traffic to the quality of network operation was modeled analytically.
-To this end, the heterogeneous users' conditions were considered when tuning the network parameters regarding bit error probability.
-Authors in \cite{Pham2021} performed extensive real-world experiments to design a reliable, clear channel assessment procedure which is an essential component of the CSMA mechanisms.
-Experiments were performed to understand the concurrent transmission mechanism at the MAC layers for LoRaWAN dense configuration and leverage the capture effect and channel activity detection properties.
-Cognitive radio was considered in \cite{Mroue2021} to assist LoRa based IoT applications where EDs cooperate with each other to reach a decision on the primary user status with the help of a fusion centre and performing the spectrum sensing.
-Additional energy will be consumed during the spectrum sensing and reporting to efficiently monitor the primary user status, which requires the development of a new scheme to manage the data exchange between these EDs.
-This motivates the authors in \cite{Mroue2021} to design a new protocol that defines the nodes that are eligible to perform the spectrum sensing efficiently based on their residual energy.
+A cognitive model was suggested in \cite{Muthanna2021a} to ensure efficient multiple access in LoRa-based IoT networks, where the interaction between the user traffic parameters and the network operation quality was analytically modeled.
+Thus, the heterogeneous users' conditions were considered when tuning the network parameters regarding the bit error probability.
+The authors of \cite{Pham2021} performed extensive real-world experiments to design a reliable and clear channel assessment procedure which is an essential component of CSMA mechanisms.
+Experiments were performed to understand the concurrent TX mechanism at the MAC layers for a dense LoRaWAN configuration, leveraging the capture effect and channel activity detection properties.

+Cognitive radio was considered in \cite{Mroue2021} to assist LoRa-based IoT applications in which EDs cooperate with each other to determine the primary user status with the help of a fusion center and perform spectrum sensing.
+Additional energy is consumed during spectrum sensing and reporting to monitor the primary user status efficiently, which requires the development of a new scheme to manage the data exchange between these EDs.
+This situation motivated the authors of \cite{Mroue2021} to design a new protocol that defines the nodes eligible to perform spectrum sensing efficiently based on their residual energy.